Most Commonly Asked Questions

 Do you carry commercial liability insurance?

-Yes, we carry commercial liability insurance.
-Few musicians have this pricy policy.
-We carry it for you because more and more venues are requiring it and you’ll be asked to show proof later.
+Yes.
+More and more venues are requiring it and you’ll be asked to show proof later.

 What is your experience in weddings and special event performances?

 We’ve performed over 6,000 weddings and special events.
 You would want professionals with a great deal of experience for your most special event.

 Where is your travel area?

 The Greater San Francisco Bay Area, including Napa, Sonoma, the Peninsula, Silicon Valley, Yosemite, Santa Cruz, Carmel and Monterey.
 Willing to travel.

 What is the cost?

 Send me an email or call with your date, time, location and venue name and I’ll give you pricing for our various combinations.
 If I don’t get back quickly then it’s because I didn’t get your email or call so please do both if you don’t get a timely reply.
 I always do return emails and calls I receive whether we’re available or not.